MageMCU/MageMCU/README.md

 - *The reasoning behind the repository publication is to further my studies in the C++ programming language to include C++ templates along with C++ meta programming.
 Many in the industry would narrow the modern C++ language down by encapsulating it into a singularity called abstraction.
 Unfortunately, many like myself where the modern C++ abstraction is difficult to grasp.*

 ## Embedded Linux - Raspberry Pi
-- GPIO
+- GPIO in user-space
 	- WiringPi (not recommended)
   	- sysfs (deprecated)
    	- libgpiod library - GPIO character device
-   		- Since linux 4.8 the GPIO sysfs interface is deprecated.
+   		- Since linux 4.8 the GPIO **sysfs** interface is deprecated.
 User space should use the character device instead.
 This library encapsulates the ioctl calls and data structures behind a straightforward Application Binary Interface - ABI.
    	  	- [Bartosz Golaszewski - libgpiod](https://github.com/brgl/libgpiod) C library and tools for interacting with the linux GPIO character device (gpiod stands for GPIO device) A mirror of the original repository over at kernel.org.
 The github page is for discussions and issue reporting only.
 But, nice to see the code....
    		- [libgpiod library documentation](https://libgpiod.readthedocs.io/en/latest/index.html) this includes both C++ and Python bindings...